stevencombs/retrocombs.github.io/_drafts/2015-05-18-do-you-remember-the-ready-ranger-back-pack.md

   - entertainment
 ---

 About a week before Christmas of 2007, my son came home with homework for his Dad.
-My initial thought, “parents get homework?”
+My initial thought, “parents get homework?!?”
 Then I read the assignment; write about my favorite childhood Christmas gift.
 Immediately my mind conjured memories of several of my favorites: [G.I.
 Joe with Jeep](http://www.plaidstallions.com/hasbro/gijoe.html), [Six Million Dollar Man action figure](http://www.plaidstallions.com/smdm/), [Evel Knievel action figure with motorcycle](http://www.plaidstallions.com/evel/), [MEGO DC Superheroes](http://www.megomuseum.com/wgsh/dc.html) and of course, [LEGO](http://www.lego.com).
 However, none of these past christmas gifts compare to my all time favorite, the Ready Ranger back pack from Aurora.

 ![][1]

 # Best Christmas Ever!
 While I was preparing my Ready Ranger essay for my son's teacher, I performed a quick online search for information about the back pack to spark my memory.
 I discovered a Spiegel catalog page (remember them?), courtesy of [plaidstallions.com](http://www.plaidstallions.com) (see image above).
 Images of the toy brought back many Christmas memories from the mid-70s.
 In particular, the Christmas I received the Ready Ranger.

 I remember requesting this gift from my parents.
-I actually did not antcipate that I would receive it; however, in early December, I found this gift in the trunk of my parents car.
+I actually did not anticipate that I would receive it; however, in early December, I found this gift in the trunk of my parents car.
 I wish I could say it was my accident; however, I was a bit of a stinker in my day and I was actually searching for Christmas gifts.
 Unbeknownst to my parents, even to this day (but not after posting this), they never knew I found my dad’s keys to the car and went out to the trunk for a peek.
 I did not expect to find anything.
 When I did, “oh boy!”
 It would be a long several weeks wait until Christmas morning.

 # Ready Ranger description
 It was an amazing use of plastic in the mid-1970s and was my Red Ryder BB Gun (a reference to the film [A Christmas Story][2]).
 Curious about the toy composed of an amalgam of plastic, paper and batteries that led to numerous adventures during my childhood in the 1970s?

 I printed and included the image along with my written exercise.
 I'm definitely an overachiever and Dad would surely receive an "A" for his submission since you can't "shoot your eye out" with this Christmas gift.

 This back pack had a phenomenal number of features, at least for a boy of 9.
 Below are a few of my personal favorites:

 - Plastic poncho/sleeping bag with a felt liner – very thin as I remember and easy to roll/fold/tear
 - Star Chart – a paper wheel that I could never figure out, but still way cool
 - Periscope – at only about a foot tall, you could barely look over an ant hill, but using it to look around corners was pretty cool as I remember